 The list of truly great Flying Nun Records albums isn’t long, but Bird Dog will always find a place near the top.
 Class songs jam the track listing, which builds beautifully, through smart track sequencing and a surer sense of the dynamic that classical instrumentation can bring, as the revisit of ‘CD, Jimmy Jazz And Me’ ably demonstrates.

-NME praised it, citing Television and The Go Betweens as recognisable influences.
+THE NME praised ‘Bird Dog’, citing Television and The Go Betweens as recognisable influences.

 Recorded at Mascot Studios in August 1986 and March 1987, Bird Dog rode out a turbulent time in New Zealand’s record industry as the country’s remaining pressing plant closed down.
 Faulty masters further delayed its New Zealand release until late 1987, which frustrated, but didn’t inhibit fan reaction.
 John Tague in NME praised it, citing Television and The Go Betweens as recognisable influences.